letubert/metamask-extension/README.md

 ## Developing Compatible Dapps

-If you're a web dapp developer, we've got two types of guides for you:
+If you're a web Dapp developer, we've got two types of guides for you:

 ### New Dapp Developers